twkenxtis/IVE-Discord-Bot/REDME.md

   vim config/.env
   ```

-  change to your own rsshub url in `config/.env`
+  change to your own rsshub url in `config/.env` ,
   chaneg to your own Discord Token in `config/.env`

   For Example my RSSHUB is runnung on http://127.0.0.1:1200
-  I want to get twitter media then limit querry string to 1 post response

   ```
   Discord_TOKEN = JcJbLXfJHU2fpi0PjZo3BdfBUEi4eydqb3u89Jmqsr1msxXSFkviYDlEyuZ02SrdSDSShfEY